mikejac/node-red-contrib-google-smarthome/README.md

 - Install [Service Browser](https://play.google.com/store/apps/details?id=com.druk.servicebrowser) or a similar mDNS discovery tool on your phone.
 It must find a service named "_nodered-google._tcp.".
 Tap on it, then tap again on "nodered" to see the details.
 Check if the IP address and port are correct.
+- If Service Browser lists the "nodered" service with an additional domain, check the configuration files /etc/hostname and /etc/hosts.
+Both files must contain the host name without a domain.
 - Open [chrome://inspect](chrome://inspect) in Chrome on your computer (not available on phone) Let it run a while until your smart speaker is discovered.
 Click the `inspect` link.
 You'll see the console output of your smart speaker.
 The first two lines should read "Ready, App version: x.0" and "node-red-contrib-google-smarthome app.js ready!".
 If the